5 Dental Procedures to Fix a Broken or Cracked Tooth

 A root canal involves removing the tooth’s nerve and decaying dental material.
 The reputation of this technique as being painful is poor.

-However, if it is done correctly, you should experience no pain or very little discomfort.
+However, if it is done correctly, you should experience minimal discomfort.
 You could require a root canal if you have swelling, sensitivity, or a toothache.
 If an infection is not treated, it may spread and result in abscess, bone loss, and other major issues.

 Here is how root canal treatment functions:

-- In order to evaluate whether your tooth is infected, our office will take x-rays.
+• To evaluate whether your tooth is infected, our office will take X-rays.

-- You will next receive an anesthetic to lessen pain.
-We’re delighted to offer safe sedation at our office for patients who request it in order to stay calm during the treatment.
+• You will next receive an anesthetic to lessen pain.
+We’re delighted to offer safe sedation at our office for patients who request it to stay calm during the treatment.

-- When a tooth’s stability has been jeopardised, a crown is applied on the top.
+• When a tooth’s stability has been jeopardized, a crown is applied on the top.

 Dental Implant

-Your tooth can no longer be treated and cannot be salvaged if it has a crack that extends below the gum line.
+Your tooth can no longer be treated or salvaged with a crack below the gum line.
 You will require a tooth extraction, which entails having your tooth pulled.
 After that, you can replace your natural tooth with a dental implant.

-The lost teeth are replaced by dental implants.
+Dental implants replace lost teeth.
 They are implanted firmly in your jawbone for a long-lasting fit and serve as the new root of your tooth.

 What happens during a dental implant procedure?

-- It will take some time for the bone to fuse with the titanium screws, creating a solid, long-lasting foundation.
+• The bone will take some time to fuse with the titanium screws, creating a solid, long-lasting foundation.

-- We will take an imprint of your teeth after 12 to 16 weeks to make sure your treatment is progressing as it should.
-During this procedure, the Primecare Family Dental team – will modify the abutment and make the dental crown that will be affixed to the implant.
+• We will take an imprint of your teeth after 12 to 16 weeks to ensure your treatment is progressing.
+During this procedure, the Primecare Family Dental team – will modify the abutment and make the dental crown affixed to the implant.

 Why you should have a cracked or fractured tooth evaluated right away?

-You should visit a dentist immediately, if you have a cracked or fractured tooth.
-Why? so that you can prevent infection and more injury.
+You should visit a dentist immediately if you have a cracked or fractured tooth.
+Why? so that you can prevent infection and injury.
 Possibly even preserving your tooth.

-Visit Primecare Family Dental at Pendleton Pike in Lawrence, Indiana, if you have a cracked or broken tooth.
+If you have a cracked or broken tooth, visit Primecare Family Dental at Pendleton Pike in Lawrence, Indiana.
 In our dental practice, we treat patients in the same manner as we would like to be treated.
 We wish to surpass your expectations and dazzle you.

-Make an appointment to have your tooth repaired right now by calling (317) 426-1562.
+Make an appointment to have your tooth repaired by calling (317) 426-1562.
 We would be honored to assist you in achieving a stunning smile you can be proud of.